K-Ratio Diesel Protection Program Case Study

-The K-Ratio Diesel Hedge Program provides an opportunity for participants to secure and stabilize its fuel spend, as diesel rates experience historic lows in price.
+The K-Ratio Diesel Protection Program provides an opportunity for participants to secure and stabilize its fuel spend, as diesel rates experience historic lows in price.
 With this product, K-Ratio’s customers have a tool that now allows them to lock in fuel rates for an extended period of time using financial instruments.

 In April/May of 2020, the price of diesel dropped 70% since the start of the year to historic 4-year lows.
 This presented a substantial opportunity for carriers and shippers alike to take advantage of these incredibly low rates.

-Two Carriers, Carrier A (Mid-size) and Carrier B (Top 10 largest carrier in the US), were both among those who listened to the 15-minute K-Ratio Diesel Hedge Program sales pitch early on.
+Two Carriers, Carrier A (Mid-size) and Carrier B (Top 10 largest carrier in the US), were both among those who listened to the 15-minute K-Ratio Diesel Protection Program sales pitch early on.
 The pitch included program highlights, including:

 Ability to lock-in the low diesel prices for up to 12 months into the future